anish12341/TwitterChallenge/README.md

 ## Demo Link
 https://timelinechallenge.000webhostapp.com/
 ## Update
-Updating files daily to explain how each file work until all files are done , check comments in each file .
+Updated all files explain how each file , check comments in each file .
 ## Website Flow
 index.php